shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-fungible-tokens.md

   const [message, setMessage] = useState('');
 ```

-In our submit function, we take the address, amount, to from the input fields and then we call the transer util.
-Here we are only trasfering to one account, but more transfers can be added by adding it in the transactions array.
+In our `submit` function, we take the address, amount, to from the input fields and then we call the transfer util.
+Here we are only transferring to one account, but more transfers can be added to the transactions array.

 ```jsx
 const submit = async (event) => {